August 20, 2021

-Picture this journey from Holy Discontent into the deeps of Descent to the very ground of Dependence as the way down the left side of a V. Tomorrow we will close the Second Half of the Gospel mini-series with the journey back up the other side of the V—Delight and Devotion.
+Picture this journey from Holy Discontent into the deeps of Descent to the very ground of Dependence as the way down the left side of a V. Soon we will close the Second Half of the Gospel mini-series with the journey back up the other side of the V—Delight and Devotion.
 Summarizing, dependence is the turning point on this journey of awakening.
 It will become a well-worn pivot where the movement from dissatisfaction to satisfaction takes root.

 Lord Jesus, we can be so quick to believe yet so slow to trust.
 And this only reveals to us that we don’t believe as much as we think we do.
 Honestly, Lord, our trust has been broken by others and that has broken us.
 Restore our ability to trust—both in you and in others, and show us to the kind of relationships where this can flourish.
 I want to depend on your for everything.
 I’m asking you to show me a simple way I can depend on you for something starting now.
 In Jesus’ name.
 Amen.